wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 <img src="assets/JeffreyWooTaxStructure4.png" alt="JeffreyWooTaxStructure4" width="1200" height="900" />

 **Note:** Actively monitoring and systematically incorporating the evolving tax regulations, including BEPS 2.0 and other tax regulation updates from Hong Kong and other major jurisdictions, to ensure forward-thinking compliance and proactive risk management.

+## ⚖️ Disclaimer
+**JeffreyWooTaxStructure** provides AI-driven insights for **educational and professional support** only.
+It does not replace formal tax, legal, or financial advice.
+Users should consult Chartered Tax Advisers (CTAs) before implementing any tax structures in practice.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified